diegocp01/openai_agents/README.md

 -Download Cursor, VS Code or Windsurf to your computer (Google it) -Open your IDE (Cursor, Windsurf, VSCode) and then click on Open Folder (create a folder for this project) -Go to the top left and chose Terminal -> New Terminal
-- In the Terminal: copy and paste this:
+- In the Terminal: copy and paste this + enter:
 ```bash
 git clone https://github.com/diegocp01/openai_agents.git
 ```

 Make sure your folder name on the left is the same as the terminal. (if not, take a screenshoot and ask chatgpt.
 Is a quick cd command)

-- Create a new file inside of the openai-sdk-agent folder, called '.env' -Inside of the .env file copy this:
+-Create a new file inside of the openai-sdk-agent folder, called '.env' -Inside of the .env file copy this:

 ```bash